Moist Beach Club [MBC], contrary to what most people think, isn’t just a beach. It is rather a combination of a beach and a club.

-When going there during the day, treat it like you’re going to a beach, but when going there at night, treat it like you’re going to a club.
+When going there during the day, treat it like you’re visiting a beach, but at night, treat it’s like a club.

 Moist Beach Club is located within the premises of the popular Oniru Royal Beach.